Scattering of massive particles from black holes and naked singularities: trajectories initial conditions

+Hence, by exploring a range of impact parameters $y_0$, we can simulate a stream of matter arriving from a distance with a constant specific angular momentum $\ell$ and varying specific energy $\varepsilon$ as a model of TDE debris.

-The effective potential determines the radial component of motion and thus its properties dictate the orbital dynamics in a given spacetime.
-In a spherical spacetime we consider the equatorial plane of $\theta = \pi/2$ without the loss of generality.
-The planar motion of a test particle is then described with two constants of motion, specific angular momentum \(\ell = u_\phi = g_{\phi \phi} \,d \phi/d\tau\) and specific energy \(\epsilon =-u_t = - g_{tt}\,d{t}/d\tau\).
-The radial equation of motion for a massive, neutral (uncharged) particle is
+In a spherical spacetime we can consider motion in the equatorial plane of $\theta = \pi/2$ without any loss of generality.
+The planar motion of a test particle is then described with two constants of motion, specific angular momentum \(\ell = u_\phi = g_{\phi \phi} \,d \phi/d\tau\) and specific energy \(\varepsilon =-u_t = - g_{tt}\,d{t}/d\tau\). {This allows a reduction of the problem to that of one dimensional motion in an effective potential.}

+The radial equation of motion for a massive, neutral (uncharged) particle is {a first order differential equation that has the form of an energy conservation equation} \citep[e.g.,][]{Chandrasekhar83}:

 with the effective potential